 Cat food that uses high-quality, natural ingredients like Smalls is a good way to tackle many of the health issues that can affect cats.
 Smalls Subscription Cat Food focuses on offering nutrient-rich meals that are easy to digest without using artificial ingredients to add flavor or color.
 The easily digestible formula makes it gentle on sensitive stomachs that are prone to diarrhea or other gastrointestinal issues.

 Smalls also caters to picky felines by offering recipes that are made with beef, chicken, or turkey.
-While the human-grade ingredients don’t mean that humans should eat the cat food, it does mean the meals are made to the same standard that our own meals are.
+While the human-grade ingredients don’t mean that humans should eat cat food, it does mean the meals are made to the same standard that our own meals are.

 The subscription enables you to trial the service at a discounted price, risk-free, to help your cat transition safely and make sure they enjoy their new food.
 If your cat doesn’t benefit from the subscription or you dislike the service, Smalls also offers a money-back guarantee.